 On the right homeowner has opted for a traditional Bali Outdoor room.
 Made famous in Bali due to the lack of need for walls all year round, these rooms are in most westerners homes in Bali .
 What I love about this style of outdoor room is that the parts that have no walls actually look like huge windows.
 In spring through mid Autumn, this makes the space extremely usable and a delight to entertain in.

 The third place you can use pavers well is your driveway.
-It doesn't matter if you live on a large property or a standard block, your drive is what connects your home to the street.
+It doesn't matter if you live on a large property or a standard block, your driveway is what connects your home to the road.
 It is the first thing people see and it sends a strong message about your home and how you look after it.
 I have seen houses lifted up to the next level just by improving their driveway's.

 In the left above photo we see that the designer has used the traditional Herringbone pattern at 45 Degrees.
-Certainly one of my favorites as it is both stylish and simple at the same time.
+Certainly one of my favourites as it is both stylish and simple at the same time.

 On the right is what I call the ii Pattern.
 I can't find out what it is actually called so if you know, give me a yell and I will change this.
 I call it the ii because it is made up of three bricks making a capital i and repeated over and over.
 Super easy to lay and quick as there is space in between each i.
 A simple road base or fine gravel can be used to fill it in.